Certification Standards for Gaming & Gambling Disorder Professionals

 International Co-Occurring Gambling Specialist Certificate (ICOGS)

 This certificate aims to increase the capacity of substance use and mental health treatment programs and counselors to address gambling problems in their clients.
-The ICOGS is specifically designed to be relevant to counselors working with clients with primary substance use and mental health disorders who have co-occurring gambling problems.
+The ICOGS is designed only for counselors working with clients who have primary Substance Use and/or Mental Health disorders and who want to develop a competency in addressing gambling as a co-occurring issue in these populations.